Research Paper

 Why This Matters for Defenders

-An adversary with physical or RF access does not necessarily need to compromise authentication systems or break encryption.
+An adversary with physical or RF access does not need to compromise authentication systems or break encryption.
 They can inject harmonic content that:

 The Detection Challenge: Why Fourier Analysis Is Not Enough

 If you have an electrical engineering or signal processing background, your first instinct might be to use Fourier analysis to detect anomalous harmonic content.
-The mathematics are sound — a Fourier transform decomposes a signal into its constituent frequencies, revealing harmonics that should not be there.
+The mathematics are sound — a Fourier transform decomposes any signal into its constituent frequencies, revealing harmonics that should not be there.

 The Trust Boundary Problem